skyvers/skyve-dev-guide/_pages/appendix-installing-and-configuring.md

 In Eclipse,

-* choose File->Import...>Git->Projects from Git->Next->Clone URI and set the URI (for example type in https://github.com/skyvers/skyve.git as URI),
+* choose File -> Import... -> Git -> Projects from Git -> Next -> Clone URI and set the URI (for example type in https://github.com/skyvers/skyve.git as URI),
 * then click the _Next_ button,
 * choose the master and click the _Next_ button.
 * Choose your destination directory, in this example, we have chosen `C:\\_\ directory`.